lindsaymurphy4/course_advanced_dbt/README.md

 - Columns that should never be null must have a not_null schema test.
 - Columns that should be unique must have a unique schema test.

+#### Staging
+- The primary key source column must have not_null and unique generic tests.
+- Unless additional logic has been added to a staging table (joins, etc), do not include column tests that already exist on the source table.

 #### Models
 - The primary key column must have not_null and unique schema tests.
 - All boolean columns must have an accepted_values schema test.
 The accepted values are true and false.